danielraffel/SwiftCatalyst/README.md

 #### `BUNDLE_ID_PREFIX`

-Typically in the form `com.yourcompany`, this is the custom portion of your app’s bundle identifier.
+Typically in the form `com.yourcompany`, this is the custom portion of your app's bundle identifier.

 You define it when you create the app's App ID in:
 - [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) > Identifiers